 PrairieCare is proud to offer a fully secure and operational telehealth platform to help deliver high-quality services to new and existing patients.
-Below are some frequently asked questions about how services are provided via videoconferencing in our facilities.
+Below are some frequently asked questions about how services are provided via telehealth at PrairieCare.
 If you have additional questions or are preparing for your first telehealth appointment, please review the Patient Telehealth Guide For Microsoft Teams which includes step by step instructions and answers to many commonly asked questions.

 Are you new to PrairieCare and interested in telehealth?

 Call us to get started 612-274-7516.

 What is telehealth/telemedicine?

-PrairieCare utilizes Microsoft Teams, a convenient, safe platform that offers assessment and or treatment via online video conferencing.
+PrairieCare uses Microsoft Teams, a safe and convenient platform that offers assessment and treatment online.

 What are the technical requirements for telehealth at PrarieCare?